Information Elicitation for Bayesian Auctions: Introduction

-Note that $\tau_1 = \frac{1}{4}$ and $\tau_k \rightarrow 1$ when $k$ gets larger.
-Also, $k$ can be much smaller than $n$ for $\tau_k$ to be close to 1.
-Finally, by exploring the combinatorial structure of the knowledge graph, we have the following theorem for single-good auctions.
+Finally, by exploring the knowledge graph's combinatorial structure, we have the following for single-good auctions.

-{\bf Theorem \ref{thm:myerson}.} (sketched) {\em When the knowledge graph is 2-connected, \footnote{A directed graph is 2-connected if for any node $i$, the graph with $i$ and all adjacent edges removed is still strongly connected.
-For knowledge graphs, this means no player is an ``information hub'', without whom the players will split into two parts such that one part has no information about the other.} there is a 2-DST crowdsourced Bayesian mechanism for single-good auctions with revenue $\geq (1-\frac{1}{n})OPT$. }
+{\bf Theorem \ref{thm:myerson}.} (sketched) {\em When the knowledge graph is 2-connected, \footnote{A directed graph is 2-connected if for any node $i$, the graph with $i$ and all adjacent edges removed is still strongly connected. } there is a 2-DST information elicitation mechanism for single-good auctions with revenue $\geq (1-\frac{1}{n})OPT$. }